Plotprojects/plot-titanium-module/readme.md

 Sends the modified notifications returned from popFilterableNotifications().
 Only call this method once per call to popFilterableNotifications().
 Only to be called from the Notification Filter.

+_plot.mailDebugLog()_

+Sends the collected debug log via mail.
+It will open your mail application to send the mail.

 ### Notification Filter ###

 The notification filter allows you to filter out or edit notifications before they are shown.
 To enable the notification filter, you add the property _notificationFilterEnabled_ with the value _true_ to object passed to initPlot.
 When the notification filter is disabled the notification filter script won't be executed and all notifications will shown.